Water supply and sanitation in New Zealand: Recommendations and subsequent research findings

+Cryptosporidium outbreak in Queenstown 2023

+In September 2023, there was an outbreak of illness caused by cryptosporidium in Queenstown, with most cases located in the central business area and affecting people under the age of 40.
+Health officials were unable to immediately link the cases, or identify the source of the outbreak, and described the outbreak as very unusual.
+A "boil water" notice was issued.
+The regulator Taumata Arowai issued a compliance order to the Queenstown Lakes District Council for one of its water treatment plants, because it did not have a protozoa barrier to prevent cryptosporidium entering the water supply.

+Drinking water standards

 Annual drinking-water quality report - 2017-18

 The Ministry of Health provides an annual report on the drinking-water quality of all registered networked drinking-water supplies serving populations of more than 100 people.
 The report for the period 1 July 2017 to 30 June 2018 describes compliance with the requirements of the Drinking-water Standards for New Zealand and progress made towards meeting the requirements of the Health Act 1956.

 Sanitation

 All significant sized urban developments are served by municipal sewers which drain to modern treatment works with final discharges to river or the sea.

+Wellington and the Hutt Valley were the last major urban centres to cease the disposal of untreated sewage to the ocean.
+Fine screening was introduced in the 1980s and secondary treatment plants were installed between 1996 and 2002.

 Rural communities and isolated housing is served by septic tanks or by chemical toilets or earth closets depending on location and usage.

 The 135 wastewater treatment plants discharge into the following type of environment: